Dayton Victim Was An Intern Who Had Accepted A Full-Time Job Days Before Being Killed

 Remembering Lois Oglesby, A Victim Of The Dayton Shooting

 The violence interrupted a celebration.
-Nick Cumer, an intern at the alliance, had just accepted a full- time job.
+Nick Cumer, an intern at the alliance, had just accepted a full-time job.
 He and his colleagues went for a night out on the town to welcome him.

-"It wasn't until the end of the conversation that she said, 'I just can't believe that Nick is dead," Wonders said, recalling her phone call with a female trainer.
+"It wasn't until the end of the conversation that she said, 'I just can't believe that Nick is dead,'" Wonders said, recalling her phone call with a female trainer.
 "And I didn't have the words, the ability to process that."

 Then Wonders heard from an employee who had been out with Cumer that night.
 She learned that two others who were out with him had also sustained bullet wounds.